Demo4889/redm_bandana/README.md

 # redm_bandana
-RedM - VORP Bandanas for Males and Females
+RedM - VORP Bandanas for Males and Females (updated senglar_bandana script to work for VORP)

 The Bandana is a usable item (image included for your items inventory)